A Flexible Generative Framework for Graph-based Semi-supervised Learning: Introduction

 There are two major classes of existing methods for graph-based semi-supervised learning.
-The first class is graph-based regularization methods~\cite{zhu2003semi,zhou2004learning,belkin2006manifold,mei2008general,li2019prediction}, where explicit regularizations are posed to smooth the outcome predictions or feature representations over a local neighborhood.
-This class of methods shares an assumption that some kind of smoothness (e.g., the outcomes of adjacent nodes are likely to be the same) should present in the local and global graph structure.
-The second class consists of graph neural networks~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph}, where the node features within a local neighborhood are aggregated into a hidden representation for the central node and predictions are made on top of the hidden representations.
+The first class includes the graph-based regularization methods~\cite{zhu2003semi,zhou2004learning,belkin2006manifold,mei2008general,li2019prediction}, where explicit regularizations are posed to smooth the predictions or feature representations over local neighborhoods.
+This class of methods share an assumption that some kind of smoothness (e.g., the outcomes of adjacent nodes are likely to be the same) should present in the local and global graph structure.
+The second class consists of graph neural networks~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph}, where the node features within a local neighborhood are aggregated into a hidden representation for the ego node and predictions are made on top of the hidden representations.
 These existing methods either do not treat the graph as a random variable (but rather as a fixed observation) or do not jointly model the data features, graph, and outcomes.

 While having not been well-explored in graph-based semi-supervised learning, we believe that modeling the joint distribution of the data, graph, and labels with generative models has several unique advantages over the above methods.